If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 - Hoist yourself up, bend your knees to a 60 to 90-degree angle, and keep your legs crossed.

 - Pushing through your palms, extend your arms in a controlled range of motion until they are straight.
-That’s one rep!
+Aim for three to four sets of 8 to 10 repetitions.

 4. Tabletop Dips

 The tabletop dip is an easier variation of dip exercises.
-It is similar to a chair dip but on a table., so you can perform either of them.
+It is similar to a chair dip but on a table, so you can perform either of them.

-How to tabletop dips at home.
+How to perform tabletop dips at home.

-- Sit on the edge of a table with your arms straight at your sides and knees bent to 90-degrees.
+- Sit on the edge of a table with your arms straight at your sides and knees bent to 90 degrees.

 - Keep your palms firmly on the bench and tightly grip the edge with your fingers.